Enaleia/mobile/docs/refinements.md

   - ✅ Add proper typing for BatchData
   - ✅ Ensure actions are available in queue items

-Previous items...
-- ✅ Remove completed tasks from the queue after 30 days
-- ✅ Fix "Retry all" button functionality
-- ✅ Make queue list scrollable
-- ✅ Display completed items section if there are any

 ## Auth Improvements ✅

 - ✅ Offline: Allow users to login with previously used credentials